bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Murnaghan/">Francis Dominic Murnaghan</a>
 : Tyrone, Ireland.

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Julia/">Julian Lowell Coolidge</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Julia/">Gaston Maurice Julia</a>
-: An American mathematician best known for his texts on geometry and on the history of mathematics.
+: One of the forefathers of modern dynamical systems theory and is best remembered for what is now called the Julia set.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Cramer_Harald/">Harald Cramér</a>